khalilou88/medusa-store-monorepo/README.md

-# 🚀 medusa-store-starter Monorepo Guide
+# 🚀 Medusa Store Monorepo Guide

 This guide explains how to set up a **production-ready npm workspace monorepo** with:
 * **backend** → MedusaJS backend (as a git submodule on the `master` branch)